watermelonoof/DynamicVariables/README.md

 # DynamicVariables-Kodular-AI2-Extension
-Simple extension for adding dynamic variables in AI2 and its disturbution.
+Simple extension for adding dynamic variables in AI2 and its distributions.

 # Blocks